gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ### BlueFox Email's Developer-Friendly Architecture

 BlueFox Email takes a developer-friendly approach featuring direct AWS SES integration for enterprise-grade delivery reliability.
-The platform provides a comprehensive [API](https://bluefox.email/docs/api/) for subscriber list management, sending emails, and managing attachments.
+The platform provides a comprehensive [API](https://bluefox.email/docs/api/) for subscriber list management and sending emails.
 Real-time webhooks provide notifications for email opens, clicks, bounces, complaints, and subscription changes, enabling seamless integration with your systems.

 The platform includes specialized integrations like [Supabase](https://bluefox.email/docs/integrations/supabase) for authentication emails, allowing you to send signup confirmations, password resets, magic links, and user invitations with better deliverability and customization.
 Complete infrastructure control allows for sophisticated email operations aligned with specific client or product needs.